MonikaBarget/GeoHumTutorials/docs_en/Workshop_Maastricht_2025.md

 "In Indigenous sciences, the world is often understood in terms of flows of energies (and sometimes entities) across a permeable boundary between manifest and unmanifest realities.
 Working relationships with forces deemed 'superstitious' or 'irrational' in modern science are significant aspects of social processes and healing practices.
 Maintaining these worldviews and practices is an uphill battle against the hegemony of modern scientific thought and the legacy of missionaries and educators who tried so hard to dismantle Indigenous knowledge systems."
 (Herman, 2008, p.
 75)
 </blockquote>

-<p>Today, Indigenous communities are actively remapping and renaming their homelands to assert their presence on the land, and preserve their languages, stories and knowledge.
+<p>Today, Indigenous communities are actively remapping and renaming their homelands to assert their presence on the land, and preserve their languages and stories.
 In this process, maps play an important role, but many of the modern maps dedicated to Indigenous cultures still follow modern Western conventions of map-making.
-The Indigenous Peoples Atlas of Canada, for example, shows new perspectives on the history and geography of Canada in maps produced with standard Geoinformation Systems, including common spatial projections and legends.</p>
+The <em>Indigenous Peoples Atlas of Canada</em>, for example, shows new perspectives on the history and geography of Canada in maps produced with standard Geoinformation Systems, including common spatial projections and keys.</p>

 <a href="https://indigenouspeoplesatlasofcanada.ca/wp-content/uploads/2018/06/Inuit-Owned-Lands-in-Nunavut-2016.gif" target="_blank">
   <img src="https://indigenouspeoplesatlasofcanada.ca/wp-content/uploads/2018/06/Inuit-Owned-Lands-in-Nunavut-2016.gif" alt="Inuit Owned Lands in Nunavut" style="width:50%; max-width:900px; display:block; margin:auto;">
 </a>

-<p>Older maps created by Indigenous artists, by contrast, were often more visibly inspired by traditional iconography and genuine experiences of space (Hidalgo, 2019).
+<p>Older maps created by Indigenous artists, by contrast, were more visibly inspired by traditional iconography and unique experiences of space (Hidalgo, 2019).
 The map below is one example.
-It was created by an unknown artist from Tetliztaca, Mexico, around 1581.
+It was created by an unknown artist from Tetliztaca, Mexico, in around 1581.
 It is held by the Benson Latin American Collection at the University of Texas, Austin:</p>

 <a href="https://d7hftxdivxxvm.cloudfront.net/?height=2880&quality=80&resize_to=fit&src=https%3A%2F%2Fartsy-media-uploads.s3.amazonaws.com%2FHeVNkRocI-Kh-NeFfWcT3w%252F5.Tetliztaca.jpg&width=2880" target="_blank">
   <img src="https://d7hftxdivxxvm.cloudfront.net/?height=2880&quality=80&resize_to=fit&src=https%3A%2F%2Fartsy-media-uploads.s3.amazonaws.com%2FHeVNkRocI-Kh-NeFfWcT3w%252F5.Tetliztaca.jpg&width=2880" alt="Tetliztaca Map" style="width:50%; max-width:900px; display:block; margin:auto;">